Indigenous experiences in Montréal

 Culture

-As the first Indigenous artist-run centre in Montréal, daphne highlights the work of emerging, mid-career and established Indigenous artists through exhibitions, workshops, residencies and curatorial initiatives.
+daphne is the first Indigenous artist-run centre in Montréal, and highlights the work of emerging, mid-career and established Indigenous artists through exhibitions, workshops, residencies and curatorial initiatives.
 It is also a community space where people can explore contemporary Indigenous art that encourages meaningful exchange between Indigenous and non-Indigenous peoples.

-The Biennale d’Art Contemporain Autochtone (BACA) is a recurring event that recognizes and supports contemporary Indigenous art and artists, with a fresh theme at every edition.
-It was recommended as one of the events to attend while you're in Québec by Condé Nast Traveler in "The 24 Best Places to Go in 2024".
+The Biennale d’Art Contemporain Autochtone (BACA) is a recurring event that recognizes and supports contemporary Indigenous art and artists, with a fresh theme for every edition.
+It was recommended as one of the must-see events in Quebec by Condé Nast Traveler in "The 24 Best Places to Go in 2024."

-The Montreal Museum of Fine Art has an important collection of First Nations and Inuit art, and often shows thematic exhibitions showcasing it.
+The Montreal Museum of Fine Arts has an important collection of First Nations and Inuit art and often shows thematic exhibitions showcasing it.

-Located in Old Montréal, the Sacred Fire Productions' cultural space is dedicated to sharing contemporary Aboriginal arts, artists and cultures in Canada.
+The Sacred Fire Productions' cultural space in Old Montréal is dedicated to sharing contemporary Aboriginal arts, artists and cultures in Canada.
 Be sure to check out Ashukan 2.0, their online store.

 National Indigenous History Month